bilibili-dideng/VanctionProgrammingLanguage/README.md

 ## 9. Known Limitations

-1. Does not support custom functions
-2. Does not support arrays and structures
+1. Does not support arrays and structures
-3. Only supports single-line comments
+2. Only supports single-line comments
-4. String operations only support `+` concatenation operator
+3. String operations only support `+` concatenation operator
-5. for-in loops only support string iteration
+4. for-in loops only support string iteration

 ## 10. Future Plans

-- Support custom functions
 - Support arrays and structures
 - Support multi-line comments
 - Add more system functions